skytreader/vague-rants/docs/0-getting-started.markdown

 modular and dependencies are clearly defined.
 - Used correctly, it provides replicable steps to set-up your desired environment.
+- Ansible is idempotent: no matter how many times you run an Ansible playbook, it will result to an identical machine state.

 ### Disadvantages